gicarolinedev/gicarolinedev/README.md

 ## My Learning Journey

-I'm on a continuous journey to grow as a developer.
-Right now, I’m diving deep into front-end frameworks, practicing problem-solving, and collaborating on small projects to strengthen my skills.
+I'm always looking to level up as a dev.
+Lately, I’ve been diving into front-end frameworks, sharpening my problem-solving skills, and teaming up on small projects to keep learning and growing.

-I’m passionate about creating inclusive digital experiences, and I believe technology is a powerful tool for social change.
+I'm all about building inclusive digital experiences, and I really believe tech can be a game-changer when it comes to driving social impact.
 </br>